-The Router's LEDs are located on the front panel (View from left to right).
+The router's LEDs are located on the front panel (View from left to right).

-Name Status Indication U (Power) Off Power is off.
-On Power is on.
-On The Router is initializing or maybe has a system error. ★ (System) Flashing The Router is working properly.
-Off The Router has a system error.
-(Mirologo Off The wireless function is disabled. 会 (Wireless 2.4GHz) Flashing The wireless function is enabled.
-The Router is working on 2.4GHz radio band.
-(Mireless Off The wireless function is disabled.
-(Wireless 5GHz) Flashing The wireless function is enabled.
-The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☐ (Ethernet) ☐ (Internet) On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication Off Power is off.
+(Power) On Power is on.
+On The router is initializing or maybe has a system error. 🗮 (System) Flashing The router is working properly.
+Off The router has a system error.
+Off The wireless function is disabled.
+2.4GHz) Flashing The wireless function is enabled.
+The router is working on 2.4GHz radio band. 🕱 (Wireless Off The wireless function is disabled.
+5GHz) Flashing The wireless function is enabled.
+The router is working on 5GHz radio band.
+Off There is no device linked to the corresponding port. ♀ (Ethernet) ♀ (Internet) On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.

-₩ (WPS) Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes.
-On A wireless device has been successfully added to the network by WPS function.
+Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first 2 minutes. କ୍ଷ [TM] (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.
-O (USB on the rear panel) Off No storage device or printer is plugged into the USB port.
-On A storage device or printer has connected to the USB port.
+O (USB on Off No storage device or printer is plugged into the USB port. the rear panel) On A storage device or printer has connected to the USB port.